Code-Institute-Submissions/mackey123-Milestone-project_JulyResu/README.md

 ## Frequent user goals

-1. As a frequent user I want to be able to see any changes made or new additions.
+1. As a frequent user I want to be able to see the colors easily from foreground to background.

-2. As a frequent user I want to be able to request to get notifications if there is news or new deals.
+2. As a frequent user I want to be taken to a new page when I open a link.

-3. As a frequent user I want to be able to give feedback and submit my opinion to the makers or person who made the site.
+3. As a frequent user I want to be able to give feedback and see what new features has been added.